axelk2014/axelk2014.github.io/_posts/2019-01-06-Critical-divergence.md

 alternative hypothesis: two-sided
 ```

-Again, we see that since at p=0.05 the following statement is False: <br>
-<b> p<&#945; </b>, therefore we can reject the null hypothesis that both samples are drawn from the same distribution.
+Again, we see that since at p=0.05, <b> p<&#945; </b>is False, therefore we can reject the null hypothesis that both samples are drawn from the same distribution.

 ### Insights
 1. The jointplot shows similar distributions around scores and a weak correlation.